 - The Seller is able to transfer a good and marketable title to the Goods free from any third party claims; and

 - All representations made by the Seller in any form about the Goods are correct and (where a statement of opinion) based on proper and accurate information, and the Seller acknowledges that such representations will be relied upon by Global Auctioneers and the Buyer;

 and the Seller will indemnify us, our servants and agents and the Buyer against any loss or damage suffered by them in consequence of any breach of the warranties set out in this clause.

 - A Bidder enters an auction by completing the registration process, which involves providing one form of identification as requested and the completion and submission of a registration form.

 - It is the Bidder’s responsibility to view any Lots upon which they wish to bid before they take part in any auction.

-- Every Bidder is deemed to act as a principal unless we have been provided with a written acknowledgment that the Bidder is acting as agent on behalf of a named principal and we have agreed that the Bidder is acting in that capacity.
+- Every Bidder is deemed to act as a principal unless we have been provided with a written acknowledgement that the Bidder is acting as an agent on behalf of a named principal and we have agreed that the Bidder is acting in that capacity.

 - We reserve the right to exclude any Seller or Bidder who does not present appropriate identification upon request.